elkebirmed/Localizater/readme.md

 composer require getsupercode/localizater
 ```

-To detect and change the locale of the application based on the request automatically, you can add the middleware to your `app/Http/Kernel`:
+To detect and change the locale of the application based on the request automatically, you can add this middleware to your `app/Http/Kernel`:

 ```php
 protected $middlewareGroups = [